-Terry Bracks is a board member of the Melbourne Theatre Company Foundation, is Patron of Heide Gallery and Patron of the Williamstown Literary Festival, and has been a board member of Breast Cancer Network Australia, the National Film and Sound Archive, the Australian Children’s Television Foundation and a past Trustee of the Victorian Arts Centre Trust.
+Terry Bracks is a board member of the Melbourne Theatre Company Foundation, Patron of Heide Gallery and Patron of the Williamstown Literary Festival.
+She has been a board member of Breast Cancer Network Australia, the National Film and Sound Archive, the Australian Children’s Television Foundation and a Trustee of the Victorian Arts Centre Trust.

-Terry has worked as a teacher in regional Victoria and as an electorate officer to Federal MPs.
-She received a Centenary Medal, has been inducted onto the Women’s Honour Roll and was awarded an Honorary Doctorate by Victoria University.
-Terry was made a Member of the Order of Australia in 2012.
+Terry worked as a teacher in regional Victoria and as an electorate officer to Federal MPs.
+She received a Centenary Medal, was inducted onto the Women’s Honour Roll, awarded an Honorary Doctorate by Victoria University and made a Member of the Order of Australia in 2012.